NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

     architecture
   - *Undeclared Consumers*: Similar to visibility debt \[2\]; creates tight and hidden coupling to the model which if changed, could affect the wider system
-- **Data Dependencies**: Static analisys of data dependencies could resolve this
+- **Data Dependencies**: Static analysis of data dependencies could resolve this
   \[3\]
   - *Unstable Data Dependencies*: Some data signals change qualitatively or quantitatively over time.
 Therefore, improving input signals to the system